-Add the onions and sauté for 2-3 minutes until translucent, then add the garlic and sauté for a minute.
-Add the meat to the pot, salt and pepper to taste, and stir well.
-Add the diced tomatoes and the Elli & Manos jar to the mix.
-Bring to a boil and then lower to medium-low and let it simmer.
-Depending on the meat, you may need to add half to a cup of warm water for the sauce to be nice and thick but not get dry while cooking.
+Add the onions to the oil and sauté for 2-3" until translucent, then add the garlic and sauté for a minute.
+Add the meat back to the pot, season & stir well.
+Add the tomatoes and Elli & Manos sauce, bring to a boil and then drop to a simmer for about an hour.
+Depending on the meat, you may need to add 1/2c of the warm water - you want a thick sauce but don’t let it dry out.
 Once the meat is cooked and tender, turn off the heat.

 Bake for 25-30 minutes, sprinkle with the cheese, and continue baking for another 10-15 minutes, until the pasta is cooked.
 Remove from the oven and enjoy!

 PS.
 Don't leave the youvetsi in the oven once it's done.
 The heat will continue cooking the pasta and absorbing the liquids and it might dry out.
 You don't want it to be too liquidy but you don't want to be dry neither.

 Enjoy the delicious taste of PDO Kimi figs from the island of Evia and bring the flavors of a Greek summer to your table.
 Hand-crafted by Kumilio using traditional techniques with no additives, preservatives, artificial coloring or flavors.